zhangepl/zhangepl.github.io/index.md

 Most of my past and ongoing research projects are about planetesimals (asteroid-sized planet build blocks) and planetary embryos (Moon-to-Mars-sized "proto-planets").
 Specifically, my research interest covers the following topics:

-* Ice sublimation and hydrothermal processes in initially water/ice rich planetesimals
+* Ice sublimation and hydrothermal processes in initially water/ice-rich planetesimals

 * The formation and evolution of planetesimal cores and mantle-stripped metallic bodies, and dynamo activities in these objects